GuntherRotsch/guntherrotsch.github.io/README.md

 # guntherrotsch.github.io

-Blog project structured for JBake that uses Freemarker templates and Bootstrap.
+Blog project with JBake that uses Freemarker templates and Bootstrap structured for personal Github pages.